emilk/field_interpolation/README.md

 ![weak smoothness](images/noisy_trust_the_data.png) ![medium smoothness](images/noisy_medium.png) ![strong smoothness](images/noisy_smooth.png)

+Another way to view the above images is how much we trust the data decreases left-to-right.

 ## Data interpolation
 In the initial example the data constraints happened to lie perfectly on lattice coordinates.
 What if they don't?